-A new understanding of Millennials: Generational differences reexamined
+A new understanding of Millennials: Generational differences reexamined has been added to your bookmarks.

 Dig into the numbers to investigate similarities and differences in economic behavior across the generations in the United States.